JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

    register with the top entity name, so the root would match everything and always win, a meaningless attribution;

-   *Why length alone was wrong:* every ancestor func's name is itself a substring of a descendant register's fully-qualified name (each hierarchy level just prepends its own instance name), so a pure matched-length score carries no depth signal — it always favors whichever candidate name is longest.
-Seen for real on wireguard-fpga's decrypt path: a 58-character auto-generated interface-func wrapper name (`if8040c842_decrypt_dataflow_core_..._inst18`) scored 14112 and beat the 29-character `chacha20_chacha20_block_step` at 7056, even though Vivado's own timing report showed the critical path running entirely between two registers *inside* the latter, many levels deeper than the wrapper. `SWEEP.RESOLVE_PIPELINABLE_HOTSPOT` additionally guards a related case: the correctly-attributed deepest common ancestor can itself be unsliceable (state/feedback at its own level, e.g. a `feedback_vars` submodule threaded through an interface-func wrapper) while wrapping other, unrelated sliceable logic — before declaring the path unpipelinable it scans the remaining ranked candidates for the deepest one that autopipelining *can* help, so one stuck ancestor never masks a densifiable one on the same path;
+   *Why length alone is wrong:* every ancestor func's name is itself a substring of a descendant register's fully-qualified name (each hierarchy level just prepends its own instance name), so a pure matched-length score carries no depth signal — it always favors whichever candidate name is longest.
+On wireguard-fpga's decrypt path a 58-character auto-generated interface-func wrapper name (`if8040c842_decrypt_dataflow_core_..._inst18`) scores 14112 under length-alone and would beat the 29-character `chacha20_chacha20_ block_step` at 7056, even though the actual timing report shows the critical path running entirely between two registers *inside* the latter, many levels deeper than the wrapper — depth-ranked matching attributes this correctly. `SWEEP.RESOLVE_PIPELINABLE_HOTSPOT` additionally guards a related case: the correctly-attributed deepest common ancestor can itself be unsliceable (state/feedback at its own level, e.g. a `feedback_vars` submodule threaded through an interface-func wrapper) while wrapping other, unrelated sliceable logic — before declaring the path unpipelinable it scans the remaining ranked candidates for the deepest one that autopipelining *can* help, so one stuck ancestor never masks a densifiable one on the same path;
 3. entity-local `REG_STAGEn` stage numbers are logged only — stage indices are local to the entity the FF lives in, never global;
 4. low confidence → no attribution → global rescale.
 PYRTL (the no-PART